DrHongos/figuritas-contracts/README.md

 Figuritas is an old project, lost in some personal computer migration, now getting an update!

-Uses Chainlink VRF2 to randomize figus creation and incentivizes both the creator & users to complete their albums On creation of FiguritasCollection will receive:
+Uses Chainlink VRF2 (upgradeable) to randomize figus creation and incentivizes both the creator & users to complete their albums
+On creation of FiguritasCollection will receive:
     - uri
         - name, description, images and more are to be in metadata located here